When it comes to applying for hunts in Utah — how does the Utah draw system work?

 Utah allows each applicant to select two hunt choices on his or her application.
 All first-choice applications are considered before any second-choice selections are.
 Generally speaking, it is rare to see tags drawn as a second choice.

 Up to four people can apply together as a group.
-To apply as a group, every member of the group must be entered in the same application session.
-You can't add people to a group once you submit your application.
-You may, however, withdraw individuals from a group application after it has been submitted.
+To apply as a group, one member of the group must submit an initial application.
+They will receive a group code for each species once they submit the application.
+The group code will be found on the confirmation page and in their confirmation email.
+If you have a group code and want to join a group application, log into the application and select "Join Group" on the species selection page.
 If you enter the draw as a group, then you are all entered on the same application.
 This means that once the application is drawn, everyone in the group will receive a permit and, conversely, no one will draw if that single application is not selected.

 If you enter the drawing as a group, each member of the group will have their points added, averaged, and rounded down.
 For example, if two hunters are applying as a group and one member has seven bonus points and the other member has two.
 Their points will be averaged (4.5) and then rounded down to four.